SalesforceCommerceCloud/pwa-kit/README.md

 ## Documentation

-The documentation for PWA Kit lives on the [Commerce Cloud Developer Center](https://developer.commercecloud.com/s/article/PWA-Kit).
+The documentation for PWA Kit is hosted on the [Commerce Cloud Developer Center](https://developer.commercecloud.com/s/article/PWA-Kit).

 Useful links: